SolrNet/SolrNet/Documentation/Facets.md

 # Faceting

-Hello conflict, are you there?
+Hello conflict, are you there? for beyond XD

 SolrNet supports [faceted searching](http://cwiki.apache.org/solr/SolrFacetingOverview).